 High and Low-Temperature Testing

 The increase and decrease of temperature can directly affect a lithium-ion battery.
-The high and low-temperature testing can take one day to be done.
+High and low-temperature testing can take one day to be done.